Kulasekaram: Culture and Religion

 Malayalam and Tamil are spoken by the people.
 Tamil language along with English is used as a medium of teaching in all major schools.
 The Tamil spoken here is a mix of Malayalam and Tamil, sometimes unintelligible to the people of North Tamil Nadu.

 The culture is a mixture of Malayalam and Tamil.
-Hinduism,Christianity and Islam are the major religions in Kulasekharam.
+Hinduism, Christianity and Islam are the major religions in Kulasekharam.
 Here there is a lot of Nair families holding Kerala culture.
 Once upon a time they are the royal aristocratic community in the region.
 There are many temples managing by different Nair families.
 Kulasekharam holds a great Nair community background.
 Nadar community is also a highly populated community here.
 Different communities keeps a good relationship between them.
-Here Keralite communities follows Kerala life style & culture and Tamil communities follows tamilian life style & culture.
 Food prepared here is also a mix of Kerala/Tamil Nadu traditions.
 Idly, Dosa, Puttu, Appam, and Idiappam are popular food items, and so are rice murukku and achu-murukku.
 Curries here are made with coconut and coconut oil which is now considered Kerala style cooking.